Gauthamph/Image_Processing_CUDA/README.md

 # Image_Processing_CUDA
-Image processing by convolution by using CUDA for parallel processing.
+Image processing on a parallel processing platform (CUDA) by implementing algorithms to speed up execution more than 800% compared to CPU.